pegahottawa/US-Accidents-Analysis/README.md

 What times of the year and days of the week experience the most accidents?

+At which hours are accidents most likely to occur?

 Are certain geographic regions prone to higher accident rates?

 What role do weather conditions play in accident occurrences?